How to use Growhold

 Creating specialists

-Describe the domain you need and Growhold generates the specialist profile for you.
-You can also import one from a URL.
-Growhold reads the page and builds a specialist from its content.
-Or build one manually if you want full control.
-During onboarding, Growhold creates your first specialists automatically from your company's website.
+Describe the domain you need and Growhold generates a specialist profile.
+You can also import one from a URL: Growhold reads the page and builds a specialist from its content.
+Or build one manually for full control.
+During onboarding, Growhold can create initial specialists from your company's website to get you started.

 Creating specialists